Get Close to Nature in Luquillo

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-Tours are available 7 days a week.
+Tours are available M-Sat at 9am.
 Reservations are required.

 Wear clothes and shoes that can get wet.
 Required footware is something like water shoes, or Keens (no flip-flop or Crocs).
 Bring water, a snack, a hat, sunscreen, sunglasses, and waterproof camera (or plan some way to keep your camera/phone dry).